Route

 The route is divided into ~ 20 – 25 km long single-day hiking route stages with accommodation and transport options.

 The number of accommodations varies in the different sections of the sea coast.
 You will find information about the accommodations in the description of each section of the itinerary under “Services” (baltictrails.eu/en/coastal/itinerary).
-It is advisable to book them in a timely manner, because the ones next to the sea may be fully booked during the tourism season.
+It is advisable to book them on time, because the ones next to the sea may be fully booked during the tourism season.

 Food

 The number of catering providers varies in the different sections of the sea coast.
-You will find information about the catering in the description of each section of the itinerary under “Services” (baltictrails.eu/en/coastal/itinerary).
-There are enterprises that only operate in the summer, which is why it is safer to call in advance.
+You will find information about the catering in the description of each itinerary section under “Services” (baltictrails.eu/en/coastal/itinerary).
+Some enterprises only operate in the summer, which is why it is safer to call in advance.

-Shops can be found in the more populated areas, but there are some sections with no shops within a day’s walk.
+Shops can be found in the more populated areas, but some sections have no shops within a day’s walk.
 Information about this is indicated in the description of each section of the itinerary under “Services” (baltictrails.eu/en/coastal/itinerary).

 Travel

-Public transport is available in most parts of the sea coast (most often bus, train is less common), but their timetables have to be checked in advance:
+Public transport is available in most parts of the sea coast (most often buses, trains are less common), but their timetables have to be checked in advance:

 - for Lithuania, visit www.autobusubilietai.lt, www.traukiniobilietas.lt,